Z-Yang-328/Gender-Recognition-by-Voice/README.md

 with an analyzed frequency range of 0hz-280hz (human vocal range).

-These files include a bunch of popular methods nowadays, such as Neural Network, SVM, and PCA (which is used to kill dimensions)
+These files include a bunch of popular methods nowadays, such as Neural Network, SVM, and PCA (which is used to kill dimensions):

+--voice.csv is the dataset of this project.
+--NN.ipynb is self-made simple Neural Network which works really well.
+--PCA.ipynb is a self-made simple PCA algorithm to reduce dimension.
+--PCA_matplotlib.ipynb applied PCA method from matplotlib packge.
+--PCA_sklearn.ipynb applied PCA method from sklearn pack.
+--sklearn and matplotlib are two great packages for machine learning.
+--start_up.R consists of 2 basic methods(baseline method and logistic regression)

-The codes are all writen in Python and can be run directly without compile.
+The codes are all writen in Python(except start_up.R) and can be run directly without compile.

 And I also uploaded some files which implemented certain existed famous packages like matplotlib, sklearn, etc.